xenoarea/string-injector/README.md

 ## Syntax

 In the example snippet above you can notice the usage of placeholders starging by `{{` and ending by `}}`.
-Those placeholders are key path of where to find the remplacement value in the given values map object.
+Those placeholders are key path of where to find the replacement value in the given values map object.
-Note also the usage of the `$` character in the key path to signify we want to get the last element of an array.
+Note also the usage of the `$` character in the key path.
+It means the last element of an array is targeted.

 ## Find me on